3D Print Not Sticking to Print Bed? Here's the Solution

 Method #4: Increase Bed & Nozzle Temperature

-Temperature settings plays a big part in the final quality of a 3D print.
-Thermoplastic filaments like PLA, ABS and PETG harden as they cool, but if printed layers cool too quickly, the materials can also shrink, which causes layers to pull away from the print bed and warp.
+Temperature settings play a big part in the final quality of a 3D print.
+Thermoplastic filaments like ABS and PETG harden as they cool, but if printed layers cool too quickly, the materials can also shrink, which causes layers to pull away from the print bed and warp.
 Using a heated bed, especially for higher temperature materials, can therefore help to improve bed adhesion.

 More than that, choosing the right bed temperature and nozzle temperature for different types of filament can also improve print outcomes.
 For example, ABS filament prints best with a build surface heated to between 90°C and 110°C and a nozzle temperature between 230°C and 260°C.[1] PLA, for its part, prints best with a heated bed of between 60°C and 80°C and with a nozzle temperature of 190°C and 210°C.[2]